s-u/rJava/README.md

 ### Windows

 Please make sure you install Java that matches your R architecture.
 R from CRAN is installed by default both in 32-bit and 64-bit versions so if in doubt, install both 32-bit and 64-bit Java.
-Most common mistake is to use 64-bit R but only have 32-bit Java installed.
+Teh most common mistake is to use 64-bit R but only have 32-bit Java installed.

 rJava determines the Java location from the registry, so make sure you use the official Oracle installer so that your Java installation can be found.